tulipanienka/tech4good-hermitcrab/README.md

 # Goal of the project
+## Challenge
 The Hackathon's challenge was to create an improved customer interaction with homeowners who want to renovate their homes.
+Besides the fact that it's difficult home owners right information and there's no one-size-fits-all solution available at this time, it's also challenging to grasp the full scope of renovation and to make such a large investment upfront.

 # Solution and deliverables
 We designed the customer interaction and a starter app in Flutter.
 We educate the users and motivate them to provide information with visual feedback and increasingly precise savings estimation.